cloudnative/teamcity-webhooks/README.md

 ## Releasing a new plugin's version:

 Push any commit to "release" branch, this will trigger a release build at [circleci.com/gh/cloudnative/teamcity-webhooks](https://circleci.com/gh/cloudnative/teamcity-webhooks) and upload the new version to [dl.bintray.com/cloudnative/teamcity/teamcity-webhooks/](https://dl.bintray.com/cloudnative/teamcity/teamcity-webhooks/).
 The release is made from the "master" branch, the actual content pushed to "release" doesn't really matter.
+DO NOT push to "master" while the release build is running, let it finish first.